Webcasts of PACS 164-A, B & C

-The inspiring lectures of Prof. Michael Nagler, Introduction to Nonviolence and Nonviolence Today, were recorded and transmitted via webcast in 2006/2007 at the University of California at Berkeley, within the Peace and Conflict Studies program (PACS).
+Introduction to Nonviolence (164 A) and Nonviolence Today (164 B), were recorded and webcast in 2006/2007 at the University of California at Berkeley, within the Peace and Conflict Studies program (PACS) founded by Prof. Michael Nagler, Metta Center’s founder and president.

-If you watch his lectures online, you will see that Prof. Nagler often refers to the “readers”.
-Below are the readers (in .PDF format) which are excellent complementary material to the courses and to our education on nonviolence.
-The size of the files are somewhat large, so while you are downloading please be patient.
-As the nonviolent soldier of Islam, Khan Abdul Ghaffar Khan, said: “If I could summarize nonviolence in one word, it would be: Patience.”
+Prof. Nagler often refers to the “readers.”
+The links you see below are the readers (PDFs), excellent complementary material to the courses and to our education on nonviolence.
+Please note that the files sizes are somewhat large and could take a little while to download (as Khan Abdul Ghaffar Khan, the nonviolent soldier of Islam, said: “If I could summarize nonviolence in one word, it would be: Patience.”).

-Note: As we are currently working on an abridged version of the lectures, we would appreciate your input as to the parts you think are most meaningful.
+Note: We are currently working on an abridged version of the lectures and would appreciate your input on the parts you find most meaningful.
 We’d love to hear from you!

 Introduction to Nonviolence